I wrote a book. Then another. And another.

 What started out as a plotted mystery-thriller has morphed into a coming-of-age YA tale from Ray’s perspective.
 Again, the characters have completely taken over.
 I swear, writing a book is just like reading one, except I get to choose the ending.

 A children’s book: OUR SOUR FLOUR HOUR (in progress)

 Humorous exploration of rhyming words including those oddballs that refuse to rhyme.
 Might just illustrate this one myself.
 Feeling quite creative lately.

 Another children’s book: I LIKE TREES LIKE THESE (in progress)

 The beauty of photosynthesis explained to elementary school children.

 Connecting with readers and authors on Twitter: @lauralanni

-Look for me and my books and some Giveaways on Goodreads: lauralanni
+Look for me and my books on Goodreads: lauralanni

 Facebook dropout.
 (I’m not nearly cool enough for that.)